-Town of Surfside, Florida FY 14/15 Program Modification Au tomatic Vehicl e Locators Department Name Division Name Funding Source Dept. Priority Fiscal Impact Public Safety Police Forfeiture Fund 1 \$20,800 Justification and Description The Police Department requests to purchase thirty Automatic Vehicle Locators for its police fleet.
-This system allows supervisors to track and locate the police vehicles at any time for officer safety, for quicker response to calls for service, and for patrol priorities to deter and prevent crime.
-The system also alerts supervisors to police vehicles that are speeding and can automatically shut down a vehicle that is stolen.
-Alternative/Adverse Impacts if not funded: This technology will improve officer safety and officer patrol procedures.
+Town of Surfside, Florida FY 14/15 Program Modification Au tomatic Vehicl e Locators Department Name Division Funding Source Priority Fiscal Impact Public Safety Police Forfeiture Fund 1 \$20,800 Justification and Description Alternative/Adverse Impacts if not funded: This technology will improve officer safety and officer patrol procedures.
 It will also provide factual information to some residents' perception of a lack of police presence in the community.
 The total cost of the thirty AVLs is \$6,000.
 The service plan is \$30 per vehicle per month for a total cost of \$10,800.
-Required Reso urces Line item Title or Des scription of request Cost 105-3300-521-4911 Automatic Vehicle Loca tor GPS System \$20,800
+Required Resources Line item Title or De scription of request Cost 105-3300-521-4911 Automatic Vehicle Loca ator GPS System \$20,800

-Town of Surfside, Florida FY 14/15 Program Modification Regio onal Crime Ana lyst Program n Department Name Division Name Funding Source Dept. Priority Fiscal Impact Public Safety Police Forfeiture Fund 2 \$7,000 Justification and Description In order to better prevent and detern Harbour recommend hiring a part intelligence, crime trends, and crim purchase the software to allow the Department will hire a part time ern hours per week and also be avail also generate weekly crime and so information on a professional and policing.
+Town of Surfside, Florida FY 14/15 Program Modification Regio onal Crime Ana lyst Program n Department NameDivisionFunding SourceDept.NameNameFiscal Impact Public Safety Police Forfeiture Fund 2 \$7,000 Justification and Description In order to better prevent and detern Harbour recommend hiring a part intelligence, crime trends, and crime purchase the software to allow the Department will hire a part time ern hours per week and also be avail also generate weekly crime and s information on a professional and policing.
 The cost for Surfside in this progra forfeiture funds may be used for the time regional crime analy ne problems.
 The Bal Ha a agencies to input inform nployee or contractor.
-Th able for crime problems v uspect reports for the thre consistent basis betweer am is \$7,000 per year.
+Th able for crime problems w uspect reports for the thre consistent basis betweer am is \$7,000 per year.
 Sin he first year. est to share crime info rbour Police Departm ation.
 The Bay Harbo e regional crime anal when they occur.
-The ee agencies.
+The e agencies.
 The sha n three neighboring ag ormation, c pent has ag pr Islands F yst will wo regional c ring and a gencies is riminal greed to Police rk up to twenty rime analyst will nalyzing of this intelligence led Alternative/Adverse Impacts if not funded: This program should help reduce crime, assist the three law enforcement agencies with a better work effort and cooperation, support the investigation of crimes, and identify crime trends and suspects.
 Required Resources Line item Title or Des scription of request Cost 105-3300-521-4911 Regional Crime Analyst Program \$7,000